sameer/spuri_io/blog/0 to Video: HDMI output on an FPGA.md

 ### Transition Minimized Differential Signaling (TMDS)

 There are three TMDS lanes in the HDMI cable.
-I'm using RGB 24-bit color (4:4:4) so each lane carries 8 bits of color -- 0: red, 1: green, and 2: blue.
+I'm using RGB 24-bit color so each lane carries 8 bits of color -- 0: blue, 1: green, and 2: red.
 TMDS itself is pretty impressive.
 It was designed to minimize electromagnetic interference over copper cabling using a twisted pair of differential signals and an 8-to-10 bit encoding that DC balances the signal.
 Luckily, Jean P. Nicolle from fpga4fun wrote [a video TMDS encoder](https://www.fpga4fun.com/files/HDMI_test.zip) which I have re-used.

 There's 10 bits of data to send per pixel clock on the TMDS lanes so I needed a TMDS clock ten times as fast at 250MHz.
 Making a clock faster that the 50MHz on-board oscillator was not immediately obvious.